-Trump walks away from deal with North Korea's Kim over sanctions demand
+'Sometimes you have to walk': Trump scraps North Korea summit deal

 The United Nations and the United States ratcheted up sanctions on North Korea when the reclusive state undertook a series of nuclear and ballistic missile tests in 2017, cutting off its main sources hard cash.

-Both Trump and Kim left the venue of their talks, the French-colonial-era Metropole hotel, without attending a planned lunch together.
+Trump and Kim cut short their talks, skipping a planned working lunch at the French-colonial-era Metropole hotel after a morning of meetings.

 “Sometimes you have to walk, and this was just one of those times,” Trump said, adding “it was a friendly walk”.